NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 Focusing Properties of a Binary-Phase Zone Plate
 ------------------------------------------------

 It is also possible to compute a [near-to-far field transformation](../Python_User_Interface.md#near-to-far-field-spectra) in cylindrical coordinates.
-This is demonstrated in this example for a binary-phase [zone plate](https://en.wikipedia.org/wiki/Zone_plate) which is a rotationally-symmetric diffractive lens used to focus an input planewave.
-The radius $r_n$ of the $n$th zone can be computed [analytically](http://zoneplate.lbl.gov/theory):
+This is demonstrated in this example for a binary-phase [zone plate](https://en.wikipedia.org/wiki/Zone_plate) which is a rotationally-symmetric diffractive lens used to focus a normally-incident planewave to a single spot.
+Using [scalar theory](http://zoneplate.lbl.gov/theory), the radius of the $n$th zone can be computed as:

 <center>
 $$ r_n^2 = n\lambda (f+\frac{n\lambda}{4})$$
 </center>

-where $f$ is the focal length, $n$ is the refractive index, and $\lambda$ is the operating wavelength.
-The main design variable is the number of zones.
-The design specifications of the zone plate are similar to the binary-phase grating in [Tutorial/Mode Decomposition/Diffraction Spectrum of a Binary Grating](Mode_Decomposition.md#diffraction-spectrum-of-a-binary-grating).
-The focusing properties of the zone plate is validated by verifying that the energy density of the electric fields is concentrated at the focal length (which lies outside of the cell).
+where $n$ is the zone index (1,2,3,...,$N$), $f$ is the focal length, and $\lambda$ is the operating wavelength.
+The main design variable is the number of zones $N$.
+The design specifications of the zone plate are similar to the binary-phase grating in [Tutorial/Mode Decomposition/Diffraction Spectrum of a Binary Grating](Mode_Decomposition.md#diffraction-spectrum-of-a-binary-grating) with index of 1.5 (glass), $\lambda = 0.5$ μm, and zone-plate height of 0.5 μm.
+The focusing properties of the zone plate is validated by verifying that the energy density of the electric fields is concentrated at the focal length $f$ which lies outside of the cell.
+The planewave is incident from within a glass substrate.
+The cell is surrounded on all sides by PML.

 The simulation script is in [examples/zone_plate.py](https://github.com/NanoComp/meep/blob/master/python/examples/zone_plate.py).